jfcross4/advanced_stats/hibbs.md

 $$vote = 3.06 \cdot growth + 46.2$$

-The best-fit line is also a prediction line.
-In this case it is an equation that allows us to predict vote shares for the incumbent party candidate based on income growth in the previous year.
+The best-fit line is also a *prediction* line.
+In this case it is an equation that allows us to predict vote shares for the incumbent party candidate based on income growth in previous years.

 In fact, the best-fit line is the line that minimizes the root mean squared error of the predicted vote shared compared to the actual vote shares.